RyotaUshio/obsidian-pdf-plus/README.md

 This is an [Obsidian.md](https://obsidian.md) plugin for a better PDF experience.
 Specifically:

 - It transforms backlinks to PDF files into highlighted annotations, i.e. you can **annotate PDF files with highlights just by linking to text selection**.
 - It also adds many **quality-of-life improvements** to the built-in PDF viewer and PDF embeds.
+So it's useful even if you don't use it as an annotation tool (you can even turn off the annotation functionality!).

 PDF++ stands out among other PDF annotation tools for the following reasons: